fenago/machine-learning/lab_guides/lab_3.md

 and we want to pass a road as closely as possible for them!

 How do we find this line?
-We’ll look at this later in the chapter.
+We’ll look at this later in the lab.
 But for now, let’s say that we have a magic ball that given a bunch of points, finds the line that passes the closest to them.